kogakure/website-hugo-stefanimhoff.de/source/_posts/2008-02-14-theme-kaijin-moinmoin-wiki.markdown

 This Theme is called *Kaijin* (灰塵), Japanese for “Ash and Dust” and is based on the MoinMoin Theme “modern”.
 I didn't changed the original python file (except to the needed lines).

 Unfortunately is there many non-semantic Code in MoinMoin (e.&nbsp;g.
-Blockquotes aren’t labeled as `&lt;blockquote&gt;`), and some elements can’t be changed without much effort.
+Blockquotes aren’t labeled as `<blockquote>`), and some elements can’t be changed without much effort.

 The ZIP package containes the CSS files, images and the python file of the theme.
 In addition I replaced some Icons with the [FamFam Silk Icons](http://www.famfamfam.com/lab/icons/silk/ "famfamfam.com: Silk Icons").
 To get the correct width and height, two python files need replacement.